-Coca-Cola beats Street on higher U.S. sales of Sprite, non-soda drinks

-The company said it was gaining market share against rivals, echoing sector analysts' views ahead of the results that it was eating into the sales of arch rival PepsiCo Inc.

-While the Coca-Cola's overall volume sales in North America remained flat in the third quarter, Sprite sales rose in the mid-single digits and tea and coffee sales increased in the low-single digits.
-Diet Coke sales were down.
+Coke’s North American sales fuel market share gains over Pepsi

+Coca-Cola Co's quarterly profit and revenue topped analysts' estimates, helped by a 3 per cent rise in North American sales as it gains market share over arch rival PepsiCo Inc.

+The company sold more Sprite, teas and coffees during the quarter, offsetting a dip in Diet Coke sales.

-PepsiCo this month reported a drop in quarterly beverage sales in North America for the first time in two years, hit by weak demand for Gatorade and marketing missteps.
+In contrast, PepsiCo reported a drop in quarterly beverage sales in North America for the first time in two years, hit by weak demand for Gatorade and marketing missteps.

-Coca-Cola has also been cutting costs, including by the refranchising of its low-margin bottling operations and reducing work force.
+Beverage makers have been hit by consumers opting for healthier drinks, particularly in the United States, and growing pressure from health experts who have blamed sugary drinks for a rise in obesity.

+Refranchising bottling operations has helped Coca-Cola eliminate costs of operating a low-margin business and gives it a more predictable revenue stream.

 Cost of goods sold fell 18 per cent in the quarter, and general and selling expenses dropped 20 per cent.

 Net income attributable to Coca-Cola's shareholders rose to $1.45-billion, or 33 cents per share, in the third quarter ended Sept.
 29, from $1.05-billion, or 24 cents per share, a year earlier.